I did two interviews about the events in Charlottesville. Both are about 20 minutes long.

-If you would like to follow me on social media for article announcements and such, I’m on Facebook as well as on twitter @transform6789.
+If you would like to follow me on social media for article announcements and such, I’m on twitter @transform6789.

 “The Unite the Right rally, which will take place in Charlottesville, Virginia on August 12, 2017, looks like it will be the largest White Nationalist rally in the United States in more than a decade.
 Between 500 and 1,000 people are expected to participate, while up to 4,000 counter-protestors may come. …

 I have identified over thirty groups and prominent individuals who will be speaking at or attending the event, or have provided support for or endorsed it.
 This list includes Alt Right and Alt Lite members, neoconfederates, neonazis, racist pagans, Patriot movement paramilitaries, and even a European neonazi party.”

 Jason Kessler (Unity and Security for America)

 Mathew Heimbach (Traditionalist Worker Party)